CarmeTeam/Carme-Docu/InstallDoc/README.md

 10. install_proxy.sh

 - These 10 sub-scripts are stored in `/opt/Carme/Carme-Install`.
 - When your installation fails, the script exits with an error message pointing to the sub-script, e.g., `ERROR [install_certs.sh]: ...`.

-- Each sub-script can be run multiple times.
-This is ideal for debugging.
-For example, if your error message points to `install_certs.sh`, then once you fix the issue you can continue with the installation at this point, i.e.:
+To continue with the installation, run the sub-script and follow the order, e.g.,
   - `cd /opt/Carme/Carme-Install`
   - `bash install_certs.sh`

 - If you don't know how to solve the error, please contact us at carme@itwm.fraunhofer.de.

-## 10. What to do if the uninstall fails
+## 11. What to do if the uninstall fails

 The uninstall is made of 8 sub-scripts that are run in order.
 You must not alter this order: